Permit System Aims to Protect Wilderness Areas in the Central Cascades

 How many permits will be available, and how many people can use one permit?

 Each trailhead has a different number of day-use and/or overnight permits available.
-The USFS has shared a full list of impacted trailheads (and how many permits are available for each) here.
 Each day-use permit covers one person, while 12 people may use one overnight permit at the same time when traveling as a group.

 It is worth noting that 60 of 79 day-use trailheads in the Mt.
 Jefferson, Mt.
 Washington, and Three Sisters wildernesses will not have trail quotas and only require a self-issued, free permit that can be found at the trailhead.